Folk song competition 2019

 - At the end of round one, the identities of the short-listed songwriters and their nominated or supporting musicians will be reviewed.
 In the event that any entrant has more than one song in the final short list or that their nominated or supporting musicians appear elsewhere in the short list, those songs will be referred back to the judges to select the best to go forward to the final.

 - The judges will then review the previously unselected songs from the remaining unidentified entrants to select additional songs for the final.

 - This selection process will continue until the short list comprises ten songs by ten different songwriters presented by different performers.

-- Ten selected finalist will be invited to the grand final which will take place on Friday 24th November 2017 at 8pm, at the Pump House, Local Board Road, Watford, Herts, WD17 2JP (Map).
+- Ten selected finalists will be invited to the grand final which will take place on

 - Prospective entrants should ensure that they can be available to appear at the final should they be short listed.

 - Entries selected for the final must be performed with live vocals and instrumentation.

 - Electronic reproduction of prepared music in support of a performance is not permitted.
 There will be no amplification available and prospective entrants are advised that they are not permitted to bring their own amplifiers.